MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/introduction.rst

 acoustic models.
 The final pass enhances the triphone model by taking into account speaker differences, and calculates a transformation of the mel frequency cepstrum coefficients (MFCC) features for each speaker.

+If you run into any issues, please check the `mailing list`_ for fixes/workarounds or to post a new issue.

 Use of speaker information
 --------------------------